 HHS most often affects people who have type 2 diabetes who are:

 - Older (usually in their 60s or 70s).

 - Affected by other health issues, such as infection, illness or heart conditions.

 HHS can be fatal if it’s not treated.
-Rarely, HHS can affect children and young adults who have type 1 or type 2 diabetes, especially if they are obese.
+Rarely, HHS can affect children and young adults who have type 1 or type 2 diabetes, especially if they have obesity.
 Very rarely, people who have not yet been diagnosed with diabetes can develop HHS.

 How common is hyperosmolar hyperglycemic syndrome (HHS)?

 HHS is less common than other major complications associated with diabetes.
 HHS accounts for less than 1% of hospital admissions for people with diabetes.

 Symptoms and Causes

 What causes hyperosmolar hyperglycemic syndrome (HHS)?